What are the different types?

-In rare cases, headaches can indicate a more serious condition, so they should not be looked at lightly if you experience the following symptoms with your headaches:
+In rare cases, headaches can indicate a more serious condition, so they should not be looked at lightly if you experience the following symptoms:

 - worsening over the course of a week